MITLibraries/ml2s/readme.md

 Welcome to the MIT Libraries Data Mining Fan Club site.

-The goal of this site is to share the things we learn as we explore applications of data mining, machine learning, and related techniques in the Libraries.
+The goal of this blog is to share the things we learn as we explore applications of data mining, machine learning, and related techniques in the Libraries.